-- 57. Hayward Solar is working towards securing a Power Purchase Agreement ("PPA") or other enforceable mechanism to sell the electricity generated by the Project.
-The power generated by the Project will be offered for sale to wholesale customers, including Minnesota utilities and cooperatives that have identified a need for additional renewable energy and capacity, and C&I customers that have set clean energy goals. - 58.
-The total installed capital costs for the Project are estimated to be approximately \$130 million, with Project cost depending on variables including, but not limited to, construction costs, Project equipment and materials, electrical and communication systems, taxes/tariffs, final design considerations (e.g., access roads, O&M building, etc.), as well as potential ongoing impacts from COVID-19.
+61. Hayward Solar is working towards securing a Power Purchase Agreement (PPA) or other enforceable mechanism to sell the electricity generated by the Project.
+The power generated by the Project will be offered for sale to wholesale customers, including Minnesota utilities and cooperatives that have identified a need for additional renewable energy and capacity, and commercial and industrial customers that have set clean energy goals.83

+62. The total installed capital costs for the Project are estimated to be approximately \$130 million, with Project cost depending on variables including, but not limited to, construction labor, Project equipment and materials, electrical and communication systems, taxes/tariffs, final design considerations (e.g., access roads, O&M building, etc.), as well as potential ongoing impacts from COVID-19.84